thehui87/Learning-Godot/import_3d.md

 #### Create Rooms (-room)

 This is used to create a room.
 As a general rule, any node that is a child of this node will be considered inside the room (including portals).
+For more information about rooms/portals, look at the [Portals & Rooms](tutorial_portals_rooms) tutorial.

 There are two ways in which this modifier can be used.
 The first is using a Dummy/Empty node in the 3D app with the "-room" tag.
 For this to work, the "interior" of the room must be closed (geometry of the childrens should contain walls, roof, floor, etc and the only holes to the outside should be covered with portals).
 The importer will then create a simplified version of the geometry for the room.